proinators/padhaihub/README.md

 ## Roadmap
 Note: This may be updated along the way with changes in the features planned
 - [x] Set up the Firebase project
-- [ ] Set up Bloc x Firebase and implement Google OAuth with a simple landing page pre- and post-login
+- [x] Set up the Bloc skeleton
+- [x] Implement Google OAuth with a simple landing page pre- and post-login
 - [ ] Work on a simple theme and branding, which may be changed later
+- [ ] Set up Firestore, and add users to it
 - [ ] Start work on a student discovery page and set up a user profile page
 - [ ] Integrate flutter_chat_ui with the Firebase project and set up simple text chats
 - [ ] Implement push notifications